 embed_xmp doesn’t do that.
 (It’s not aware of the contents of the metadata you want to insert.)
 You must ensure that you either update or remove conflicting metadata in other formats.

-I’ve not yet published the source code for this gem anywhere.
-However, you get a copy when installing the gem via RubyGems.
-It’s licensed under a BSD 3-Clause license.
+The gem is licensed under a BSD 3-Clause license.
 I’m evaluating distributed alternatives to GitHub and didn’t want to upload any more repositories there.
 I’ll update this article with links to the source code once I decide on something.